-In this article we’ll cover off what is mastering, the mastering engineer job description, how to become a mastering engineer, and investigate how much a mastering engineer makes.
+In this article we’ll cover what is mastering, the mastering engineer job description, how to become a mastering engineer, and investigate how much a mastering engineer makes.

 What Is Mastering?

 Mastering is a process that happens once all the tracks of a record have been recorded and mixed.
-It’s sometimes described as making the record louder and that is a part of it but it’s more a case of making the final mix (or mixes) sonically cohesive and ready for broadcast (on radio/TV/etc) and for the manufacture of CDs and Vinyl (both formats require a slightly different master).
+It’s sometimes described as making the record louder and that is a part of it but it’s more a case of making the final mix (or mixes) sonically cohesive and ready for broadcast (on radio/TV/etc) and for the manufacturer of CDs and Vinyl (both formats require a slightly different master).

 What Is A Mastering Engineer?

 A mastering engineer is the person who is in charge of mastering the record.
 Their job is to take the mixed record from the producer and make those recordings ready for broadcast and manufacture so that they sit alongside other records on the radio and sound as good as they possibly can.

 A mastering engineer’s role is quite technical, but it is also quite creative and the engineer will use their own tastes and sensibilities to create an engaging master.
 The mainstays of a mastering engineers job are: